-281. "Unshielded Luminaire" means a luminaire capable of emitting light in any direction including downwards.
+282.271.
+"Unshielded Luminaire" means a luminaire capable of emitting light in any direction including downwards.

-282. "Uplight" means for an exterior luminaire, flux radiated in the hemisphere at or above the horizontal plane.
+283.272.
+"Uplight" means for an exterior luminaire, flux radiated in the hemisphere at or above the horizontal plane.

-283. 110.
+284.273.
 "Use" means the conduct of an activity or the performance of a function or operation on a site or in a building or facility.

-284. 111.
+285.274.
 "Utilities" means any above-ground structure or facilities other than lines, poles, and other incidental facilities or installations, either above or below ground, necessary for the production, generation, transmission, delivery, collection, treatment, or storage of water, solid or fluid wastes, storm water, energy media, gas, electronic or electromagnetic signals, or other services which are precedent to development and use of land.

-285. "Vehicle use area" means the area of a development subject to vehicle traffic, including access ways, loading and service areas, areas used for parking or storage of vehicles, boats, or portable construction equipment and all land which vehicles cross over as a function of the primary use.
+286.275.
+"Vehicle Use Area" means the area of a development subject to vehicle traffic, including access ways, loading and service areas, areas used for parking or storage of vehicles, boats, or portable construction equipment and all land which vehicles cross over as a function of the primary use.

-286. "Vehicle Storage" means short-term storage of operating or non-operating vehicles for a period of no more than 21 days.
-Typical uses include storage of private parking tow-aways or impound yards but exclude dismantling or salvage.
-Long-term storage beyond 21 days constitutes an industrial use type.

-A. Vehicle Storage (Long-Term).
-Long-term storage of operating or non-operating vehicles for a period exceeding 21 days.
-Typical uses include storage of private parking tow-aways or impound yards but exclude dismantling or salvage.
+287. "Vehicle Storage" means ~~short term storage of operating or non-operating vehicles for a period of no more than 21 days.
+Typical uses include storage of private parking tow aways or impound yards but exclude dismantling or salvage.
+Long term storage beyond 21 days constitutes an industrial use type.~~ a. ~~Vehicle Storage (Long Term).
+Long term storage of operating or non-operating vehicles for a period exceeding 21 days.
+Typical uses include storage of private parking tow aways or impound yards but exclude dismantling or salvage.~~

-287. "Vertical Illuminance" means illuminance measured or calculated in a plane perpendicular to the site boundary or property line
+288.276.
+"Vertical Illuminance" means illuminance measured or calculated in a plane perpendicular to the site boundary or property line.

-288. "Veterinary Services" means veterinary services and hospitals for animals.
+289.277.
+"Veterinary Services" means veterinary services and hospitals for animals.
 Typical uses include pet clinics, dog and cat hospitals, pet cemeteries, and veterinary hospitals for livestock and large animals.

-289. "Vision Clearance Triangle" means a triangle with legs of 15 feet from the point at which the curbs or edges of two intersecting streets, private ways, or courts or an intersecting street, private way, or court and driveway, meet at grade.
+290.278.
+"Vision Clearance Triangle" means a triangle with legs of 15 feet from the point at which the curbs or edges of two intersecting streets, private ways, or courts or an intersecting street, private way, or court and driveway, meet at grade.

-290. "Warehousing" means uses including open-air storage, distribution, and handling of goods and materials, but not including storage of hazardous materials.
+291.279.
+"Warehousing" means uses including open-air storage, distribution, and handling of goods and materials, but not including storage of hazardous materials.
 Typical uses include monument yards or open storage.

-291. "Wind Energy Conservation System (WECS)" means any device which converts wind energy to a form of usable energy, including wind charges, windmills, or wind turbines.
+292. "Wind Energy Conservation System (WECS)" means ~~any device which converts wind energy to a form of usable energy, including wind charges, windmills, or wind turbines.~~ a.
+"Front Yard" means the space extending the full width of a lot, lying between the front lot line and the front setback line.
+For a corner lot, the front yard shall normally be defined as that yard along a street which meets one of the following two criteria:

-292. -112.
-"Yard, required" means that portion of a lot which lies between a lot line and the corresponding building setback line or the required landscape area.
+293.280.
+"Yard, Required" means that portion of a lot which lies between a lot line and the corresponding building setback line or the required landscape area.
 This area shall be unoccupied and unobstructed from the ground upward except as may be specifically provided for or required by this Zoning Code.